peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public int Flags { get; set;}

-Gets or sets the flags that are set from converting numbers according to this precision context.
-If HasFlags is false, this value will be 0.
+Gets or sets the flags that are set from converting numbers according to this arithmetic context.
+If  `HasFlags`  is false, this value will be 0.
 This value is a combination of bit fields.
 To retrieve a particular flag, use the AND operation on the return value of this method.
 For example:  `(this.Flags &
-            PrecisionContext.FlagInexact) != 0`  returns TRUE if the Inexact flag is set.
+            EContext.FlagInexact) != 0`  returns TRUE if the Inexact flag is set.

 <b>Returns:</b>

-The flags that are set from converting numbers according to this precision context.
-If HasFlags is false, this value will be 0.
+The flags that are set from converting numbers according to this arithmetic context.
+If  `HasFlags`  is false, this value will be 0.

 ### HasExponentRange